11 Herding Dog Breeds You Should Know

 3. Beauceron

 It is a large dog that weighs between 50 and 70 pounds.
 These dogs have a short coat and a double coat.
 Their coats are usually black or brown.
-They are intelligent, versatility, and high-spirited, with a height of 28 inches.
+They are intelligent, versatile, and high-spirited, with a height of 28 inches.

 These dogs are also known for their stubbornness and independence.
 However, it doesn’t mean they don’t get along with young children.
 Beaucerons are excellent watchdogs and companions that get along with both old and young.